 The Tagger window displays your Tagsets, your Tags and their colors as well as their Properties in the left-hand section.
-The right-hand section is used to create, remove and edit

-Tagsets, Tags and Properties.
+The right-hand section is used to create, remove and edit Tagsets, Tags and Properties.

 Tags can only be created when you create a Tagset first.
 To do so, click the Create Tagset button and enter the name of your Tagset.
 The Tagset you created is now listed in the Tagset section of your Tag Manager.
 You can now select a Tagset and click the Create Tag button.
 Please enter the name of your Tag, choose a color and click Save.
 The color you choose will be used to highlight the sections you tagged in the text.
-The Tag you created will be displayed in the Tagset section of your Tag Manager if you click the little arrow in front of the according Tagset.
+The Tag you created will be displayed in the Tagset section of your Tag Manager.